 Quality control

-Data analysis is vital step, but firsly, we must make sure that the experiment was conducted correctly.
+quality_control.RmdData analysis is vital step, but firstly, we must make sure that the experiment was conducted correctly.
 How to do that using HaDeX functionalities?
 There are multiple ways to do that.
 Unfortunately, our example data is good quality, but we will discuss possible indicators of data that needs to be re-checked.

 In the example plot below, we see that there are three peptides in this state that are lacking values.
 One peptide - with considerably lack of replicates potentially should be eliminated from the peptide pool.
-Majority of peptides have a stable number of replicates - in this case three, with expception of no-deuterated control sample, measured only once.
+Majority of peptides have a stable number of replicates - in this case three, with exception of no-deuterated control sample, measured only once.

 rep_dat <- create_replicate_dataset(alpha_dat)